Join the Great Dane Care Newsletter!

 Similarly, if your female were to get loose and pregnant by an anonymous male, you’re stuck with a litter of mixed puppies that aren’t worth what you would have been hoping for with purebred Dane pups.

-If you’re purchasing your Great Dane with the intent of breeding him or her, please ensure that your dog does not have the opportunity for unauthorized breeding.
+If you’re purchasing your Great Dane to breed him or her, please ensure that your dog does not have the opportunity for unauthorized breeding.

 Also, discuss your intent to breed up-front with the breeder to avoid complications down the road.